 What Are Woodlice?

-Commonly known as slaters, sow-bugs, and pill-bugs, woodlice are harmless and primarily feed on decaying wood and other organic matter.
-There are three main species of woodlice that enter our homes, with the pill woodlouse perhaps being the most well-known for its ability to roll into a tight ball when disturbed.
+The name woodlouse comes from the words "wood" and "louse", a well-known parasitic insect – despite woodlice, which are crustaceans with 14 legs, being neither insects nor parasitic.
+Commonly known as slaters, sow-bugs and pill-bugs, they are harmless and primarily feed on decaying wood and other organic matter.
+Three main species enter our homes in the UK, with the pill woodlouse perhaps the best known for its ability to roll into a tight ball when disturbed.

 Woodlice Behaviour